When I first started this project, I didn't know what would come of it.

 Today, the RCMP focus on preventing terrorism, halting organized crime and enforcing a peaceful quality of life for all Canadians.

-I actually found the RCMP Heritage Center to be so fascinating that I wrote a blog specifically about it, which goes into further detail about the incredible history of Canada's iconic police force.
+I actually found the RCMP Heritage Centre to be so fascinating that I wrote a blog specifically about it, which goes into further detail about the incredible history of Canada's iconic police force.

 3. Government House